ruiyangge/multiscanner_SBM/README.md

-# MRI Independent Component Analysis
+# Source-based morphometer for multi-centre MRI studies

-This project belongs to the [UBC NINET Lab](https://ninet.med.ubc.ca/).
 This is a private repository.

 ## Project Description

-We want to demonstrate that our analyais strategy (strategy 1) outperforms the conventional one (strategy 2) for T1-weighted structural MRI Data.
+We want to demonstrate that our analyais strategy (scanner-specific strategy) outperforms the conventional one for T1-weighted structural MRI Data.

 ![image](resources/solutions.png)